robfig/glock/README.md

 * uses a single dedicated GOPATH for development
 * wants all applications within the codebase to use one version of any dependency.

+For example, at work we keep our Go code in one repo (rather than many small ones) and use a single GOPATH.
+This tool allows us to gain reproducible builds, with version updates automatically propagated to the team via the hook, with the following advantages:

+* We still use the normal Go toolchain / dev process (e.g. not having to run everything in a godep sandbox).
+We can more easily contribute to 3rd party libraries, since they are not in a vendor sandbox or have rewritten import paths.
+* We avoid the repo bloat of checking in our dependencies (> 100 MB), in addition to the extra churn.
+Updating a dependency involves a change to one line of a text file instead of thousand-line diffs.
+* Much easier and less error-prone than manually checking in dependencies.
+Developers don't have to fight git because git wants to make the project a submodule instead of just checking in the files.
+Running glock on your CI server or as a pre-commit hook can ensure that any new dependencies have been recorded.

 ## Setup